Performance tier of a scale-out backup repository is the level used for fast access to the data.

 The backup repository added to the scale-out backup repository ceases to exist as a backup repository.
 You cannot target jobs to this backup repository.
-Instead, you have to target jobs at the configured scale-out backup repository.
+Instead, you have to target jobs to the configured scale-out backup repository.

 On every extent, Veeam Backup & Replication creates the definition.erm file.
 This file contains a description of the scale-out backup repository and information about its extents.

 The performance extents inherit most configuration settings from the underlying backup repositories.
 The following settings are inherited: